LearnSoftware

 The Origin

-In 1982, John Warnock and Charles Geschke left Xerox PARC with a revolutionary idea: PostScript, a device-independent printing language.
-This technology became the foundation for desktop publishing and the digital creative industry.
+In 1982, John Warnock and Charles Geschke walked out of Xerox PARC with one idea: PostScript, a device-independent printing language.
+That single technology became the foundation for desktop publishing and, eventually, the entire digital creative industry.
+The Adobe business model has always started here — invent the standard, then own the workflow built on top of it.

 Adobe's early products — PostScript (1984), Illustrator (1987), and Photoshop (1990) — didn't just create software categories; they created entire professions.
-Before Photoshop, "digital photo editing" didn't exist.
-Before Illustrator, graphic design was done by hand.
+Before Photoshop, "digital photo editing" wasn't really a job.
+Before Illustrator, graphic design was done by hand with a scalpel and wax.

 The PDF Revolution

-In 1993, Adobe invented PDF and released Acrobat Reader for free.
-Give away the reader, sell the creator — a masterclass in platform strategy.
-PDF became the global standard for document exchange.
+In 1993, Adobe invented PDF and gave away Acrobat Reader for free.
+Give away the reader, sell the creator — a masterclass in platform strategy three decades before "freemium" was a buzzword.
+PDF became the universal standard for document exchange, and it still is.

 The Subscription Pivot

-In 2012, Adobe made one of the boldest moves in software history: discontinuing perpetual licenses and moving entirely to Creative Cloud subscriptions.
+In 2012, Adobe made one of the boldest moves in software history: it killed perpetual licenses and moved everything to Creative Cloud subscriptions.
 The stock dropped.
-Customers revolted.
-But leadership held firm, understanding that recurring revenue would create a more valuable business.
-Revenue grew from $4B (2012) to $21.5B (2024), and the stock increased 10x.
+Loyal customers revolted on forums.
+But CEO Shantanu Narayen held firm, betting that recurring revenue would build a far more durable business.
+He was right.
+Revenue climbed from roughly $4.4B in fiscal 2012 to $23.77B in fiscal 2025, and the share price multiplied many times over.

 The AI Era